terriko/sparklesecurity/Mission1.md

 Probably, though, you're doing mission one and you'd like a bit more help than just "there's a hole here."
 So let's talk about how to find this one!

-The Gruyere tutorial has a hint:
->  What does this code do? http://google-gruyere.appspot.com/123/invalid

-But if you do that on your local machine (i.e. replace google-gruyere.appspot.com with 127.0.0.1:8008 ) you'll find that actually turns off gruyere.
-This doesn't help with your mission, although it does help with your opsec because it means that it's much harder for Project PoopyPants to try to attack the gruyere server if it turns off when they guess wrong.

-When you start gruyere, it'll give you your magic number:
+When you start gruyere, it'll give you your magic number.
+See [Mission 0](https://github.com/terriko/sparklesecurity/blob/master/Mission0.md):

 >      Gruyere started...
 >          http://127.0.0.1:8008/